pitzzahh/spring-pitzzahh-bot/README.md

 # My Discord Bot
+## Not maintained.
+Replaced with this repo: [pitzzahh-bot](https://github.com/pitzzahh/pitzzahh-bot/) updates are here
 ___
 My Discord bot is built using Java Discord API with Spring framework integration.
 It contains several features, including:
 ___